Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Do you have a clear view of where you’d like be within the next year or two?
-Failure to set goals that are achievable can slow progress.
-Set clear short and long-term objectives, prioritizing those with the most impact on your career advancement.
-To increase your satisfaction at work make sure that your goals align with your personal preferences.
+Are you able to articulate a view of where you want to be in the next year or two?
+Setting goals that are realistic can hinder progress.
+Set clear short and long-term objectives prioritizing those with the greatest impact on your career advancement.
+To improve your job satisfaction Make sure these goals match personal interests.

 Dismissing Networking

-The development of meaningful relationships can lead to more opportunities for advancement and new jobs in your current job.
-Establishing strong networks shouldn’t solely focus on senior employees as well as former and current colleagues, as well as attendance at industry-related conferences and events.
+The development of meaningful relationships could lead to the possibility of new opportunities in your job or advancements in your current position.
+Establishing strong networks shouldn’t solely focus on senior employees as well as former and current colleagues, and also attendance at industry-related events and conferences.

 What Can You Network Better?